akinizer/KoroveriSpringBoot/README.md

 This project is backend part of KoronaVerileri project.
 It benefits from SpringBoot, RESTful API, Maven, MongoDB, Java and XML.
 It is prepared on Eclipse IDE and Windows OS

-The frontend side is KoroverReactive.
+The frontend side is KoroveriReactive.
 It provides Reactive Bootstrap

 Link: https://github.com/akinizer/KoroveriReactive